kimwalisch/primecount/doc/Easy-Special-Leaves.md

-# Improved cache efficiency and load-balancing in the computation of the easy special leaves
+# Computation of the easy special leaves

 In the combinatorial prime counting algorithms the computation of the special leaves is the computationally most expensive task.
 In order to speed up that computation Deleglise and Rivat have split up the special leaves into easy special leaves and hard